THE TYPE OF CRETIN

 I worked there

-for 17 years, till that cursed day, January the 20 th , exactly my 40 th birthday, when the police came and arrested me.
+for 17 years, till that cursed day, January the 20 th ,

-I and my colleagues in the inspection unit are suspected for being bribed
+They said that I and my colleagues in the inspection unit are suspected for being bribed

 by contractors and other business owners, that in fact, we are a corrupted bunch.

 terrible injustice.
 I am a very friendly guy, and in

 you inspect.
 But bribery?
 Me?